What are the types of ramsomware?

 NAS Ransomware protection is quite essential for all of us.
-Use write access carefully and backup your NAS devices regularly will reduce the data lost due to the ransomware attacks.
+Please make conventional measures well, such as, use write access carefully and backup your NAS devices regularly to reduce the data lost due to the ransomware attacks.
 Moreover, you could sync NAS files and folders to external hard drive with basic sync, mirror sync, real time sync to keep the latest version of data to be copied.

 If you are running Windows Server system, please try AOMEI Backupper Server to enjoy more, like clone entire hard disk to protect everything from your computer, migrate Windows 10 to SSD to speed up your computer without reinstalling, etc.